-For each experiment, adults (i.e., minimum age of 18 years) will be recruited via the recruiting platform Prolific.
+For each experiment, adults will be recruited via the recruiting platform Prolific.
 To comply with our ethics proposal, they must be at least 18 years old, and because of possible age differences in RTs, we set the maximum age to 40 years.
 As the experiments will be conducted in English, participation is only possible for native English speakers (as per Prolific's screening based on self-reports).
-Participation will take approximately 20 minutes and will be compensated with £€5 (partial payment for partial participation).
+Participation will take approximately 20 minutes and will be compensated with £5 (partial payment for partial participation).